zicklag/monolens-poc/README.md

 ## Explanation

 This repo demonstrates the core concept behind the MonoLens infrastructure, the server, the collector, and the agent.
-The server also serves the last component of MonoLens, the client.
+There is also one final component, the Client.
 It is just a very rough test of the infrastructure without authentication or any other organization.

 ### The Server